 On Regent Street, an extremely elegant shopping street, you will find mid-priced fashion stores, as well as some of the city’s most famous stores, such as Hamleys, Liberty and Apple Store.
 Nearby is the historic Jemin Street, famous for its specialty luxury men’s fashion.

 Whether you want to splurge or simply enjoy window shopping, Bond Street and Mayfair are ideal places to indulge in some luxurious retail therapy.
 In London’s most exclusive and popular celebrity business district, there are big names such as Burberry, Louis Vuitton, Tiffany & Co.

-The birthplace of fashion in the 1960s, Carnaby Street and the 13 surrounding streets have over 150 brands and more than 50 independent restaurants and bars.
-Passing through its iconic arches, you’ll find a variety of independent boutiques, iconic brands and up-and-coming designers.
+The birthplace of fashion in 1960s, Carnaby Street, and the 13 surrounding streets have over 150 brands and more than 50 independent restaurants and bars.
+Passing through its iconic arches, you’ll find a variety of independent boutiques, iconic brands, and up-and-coming designers.
 Don’t miss Kingly Court near Carnaby Street.

-Click here and you can see the apartments near to Carnaby Street.
+Click here and you can see the apartments near Carnaby Street.

 Whether you’re looking for elegant or unique gifts, Covent Garden is a great place to explore.
 Stroll down Neil Street for the latest fashion items and Covent Garden Market for arts and crafts.
-Be sure to visit Flower Street, Monmouth Street, St Martin’s Courtyard, Seven Dials and Neal’s Courtyard to savour the essence of London’s most distinctive shopping district.
+Be sure to visit Flower Street, Monmouth Street, St Martin’s Courtyard, Seven Dials, and Neal’s Courtyard to savor the essence of London’s most distinctive shopping district.